-Use of Formal Art Elements
+Use of Formal Elements

-An ideal applicant exhibits successful use of art elements such as line, value, shapes, forms, space, color, and texture.
+An ideal applicant exhibits successful use of art elements such as line, value, shapes, forms, space, color, texture, as well as sound and time (if work is video or audio).
 The applicant uses these elements to create structure and meaning and can speak to how they have done so.